Public Safety

 Skills Section

-A dedicated skills block is the primary ATS filter for Firefighter roles.
-Include: Fire Suppression, Emergency Medical Response, Hazmat Operations, Search & Rescue, Incident Command System, Physical Fitness, Fire Investigation, Community Education.
-Mirror the exact keyword phrasing from each job description — "React.js" and "ReactJS" can be scored differently.
+Your primary ATS filter.
+Include: Fire Suppression, Emergency Medical Response, Hazmat Operations, Search & Rescue, Incident Command System, Physical Fitness, Fire Investigation, Community Education — matching the job description's exact wording, since most platforms score literal strings rather than synonyms.

 05